Dhruvhash/Robotic_Arm-Arduino-uno/README.md

 ## 🤖 Project Summary

 This project is a 4-axis robotic arm designed for automated "Pick and Place" tasks.
-It uses an Arduino microcontroller to control four servo motors: one for the base, two for the arm segments, and one for the gripper.
+It uses an Arduino microcontroller and software  to control four servo motors: one for the base, two for the arm segments, and one for the gripper.
 The system is powered by an external 5V power supply to ensure stable movement.

 ## ⚙️ Hardware & Software Requirements